 Other requirements exist, depending on which process you are using.
 Much will also depend on the specifics of your unique family situation.

 Don’t try to navigate the US immigration process alone

 Families are complicated, but immigration law is even more complicated.
-Contact the Law Offices of Giselle M. Rodriguez in Boston (Jamaica Plain) to get the help you need to give your family the best chance to stay together here in the United States.
+Contact the Law Offices of Giselle M. Rodriguez in Boston to get the help you need to give your family the best chance to stay together here in the United States.